 By default, all new accounts are assigned the standard price list.
-A user with appropriate permissions can change the price list assigned to an account by editing the Account Information widget on the account overview page.
+A user with Assign Price List permission of All can change the price list assigned to an account by editing the Account Information widget on the account overview page.

 By default, all new proposals are created using the price list assigned to the account for the proposal.
-This can be changed during the creation of the proposal (by a user with appropriate permissions).
+This can be changed during the creation of the proposal by a user with Assign Price List permission of All.
 It can also be changed on the proposal overview page for a proposal in draft status.

 When you change a price list associated with an account, the pricing on all proposals associated with that account that are in draft status changes to the new price list.